ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 This is the algorithm to test `FFLocalizeChanges` function with the script:

-1. Launch a Notepad application and maximize its window.
+1. Launch Notepad application and maximize its window.
-2. Launch a `FFLocalizeChanges.au3` script.
+2. Launch `FFLocalizeChanges.au3` script.
 3. Switch to the Notepad window.
-4. Wait a message box with a "Change a picture now" text.
+4. Wait a message box with "Change a picture now" text.
 5. Type several symbols into the Notepad window.
 6. Wait a message box with coordinates of the added text.
 It should appear after five seconds since the previous message box.